-Geology helps to explain why hikers can see a vista of mountains from the top of Dragon's Tooth near Roanoke, why the Chesapeake Bay Bridge has two tunnels... and why the western part of the state is mountainous but the eastern part of Virginia is flat.
+Geology helps to explain why hikers can see a vista of mountains from the top of Dragons Tooth on the Appalachian Trail, why the Chesapeake Bay Bridge has two tunnels, and why the western part of the state is mountainous but the eastern part of Virginia is flat.

-Obviously, Virginia is on the eastern edge of the North American continent - but we are not on the eastern edge of the North American tectonic plate.
+Virginia is on the eastern edge of the North American continent - but we are not on the eastern edge of the North American tectonic plate.
 Virginia is closer to the middle of the tectonic plate than to the eastern edge.
-The eastern edge of the tectonic plate is the Mid-Atlantic Ridge, in the middle of the Atlantic Ocean.
-The western edge is the San Andreas fault on the California coast.
+The eastern edge of the tectonic plate is the Mid-Atlantic Ridge in the middle of the Atlantic Ocean.
+The western edge is the San Andreas fault on the California coast, leaving Virginia in the middle.

 There are constant earthquakes on the edges of the plate, where rock is oozing up to the surface (in the Mid-Atlantic Ridge) or rubbing against other plates (in California).
 Since Virginia is near the center, friction against other plates is minimal here - that's the main reason Virginias feel so few earthquakes.